bobg/hashsplit/Readme.md

 can be found at [github.com/hashsplit/hashsplit-spec](https://github.com/hashsplit/hashsplit-spec).

+## Compatibility note

-Note: an earlier version of this package included a Splitter.Split method, which allowed a Splitter `s` to consume all of the input from an io.Reader `r`.
+An earlier version of this package included a Splitter.Split method, which allowed a Splitter `s` to consume all of the input from an io.Reader `r`.
 This has been removed.
 The same behavior can be obtained simply by doing: